uilacceb/VoiceToDoFinal/README.md

 # Voice-Enabled To-Do List App
 Effortlessly manage tasks using voice commands or manual input.
 Perfect for staying organized on the go!

-## Features
+## Key Features
-- Add tasks via voice commands
+- Add/Delete/Check/Uncheck tasks via voice commands
+- Duplicates check
+- Add one or more product in the same command.
+- Works in IOS and Android (not web)
 - Easy-to-use interface

 ## Installation